Teach your kids how you comparison shop

-Learning how to shop around or comparison shop is a useful skill that can save people tons of money.
+Learning how to shop around, or comparison shop, is a useful skill that can save people tons of money.
 With the internet, it’s way easier than it used to be to choose the best option.
-From toasters to cars, you want to shop around and get the best deal no matter what your budget is.
+From toasters to cars, you want to shop around and get the best deal no matter what your budget is!
 Teaching kids how to do this is super simple.
 Next time you’re looking to buy something new, involve your kid(s) in how you decide on what to get.
-Some ideas of things you can show them:
+Here are some ideas of things you can show them:

 Almost any household item can be found on Amazon, other online shopping websites, or sometimes consumer review sites.
-Check out the review ratings and read some reviews to see what some opinions are.
+Check out the review ratings and read some reviews to see what the top opinions are.
 Be wary of all 5-star reviews that seem a little off, and check 1-star reviews for any deal breakers.
 You can also usually see other suggested products that are similar to what you searched for on Amazon to help compare prices and ratings.
-It’s important to check a few websites including the company that actually makes the product to see if they have any special offers available.
-Keep in mind that some stores will price match if you find a product for a lower price somewhere else.
+It’s important to check a few websites, including the company that actually makes the product, to see if they have any special offers available.
+Keep in mind that some stores will price match if you find a product for a lower price somewhere else!